For both the outdoor enthusiast and traveler looking to experience awe-inspiring locales, Zion National Park is a bucket list destination.

 These are only averages, and it can get quite a bit colder if a high-pressure system from the north descends.

-On the other hand, keep in mind that these temperatures in the bottom of the canyon can be much warmer than the top, which is about 1500 feet higher and exposed to more wind.
+Keep in mind that these temperatures in the bottom of the canyon can be warmer than at the top, which is about 1500 feet higher and exposed to more wind.
 This can affect what you need to bring if you plan to start a hike at the bottom and head up to the rim of the canyon.

 Quick December Weather Facts